 I’ve always loved the combination of almonds and figs. It must be something about the nutty almond flavor which pairs well with the subtle sweetness of figs.

-“What’s up with all the almond flour”, you ask?
 I love almond flour because of its delicious flavor and obvious health benefits.
 It is one of my favorite nuts.
 You will find it as a common ingredient in many of my recipes.
-However, the main reason I use it in abundance is because it is the only nut that my little girl, Aleena who has a tree nut allergy, can safely eat.
+However, the main reason I use it in abundance is because it is the only nut that my daughter who has a tree nut allergy can safely eat.

 This past year, she outgrew her allergy to almonds, a big victory for our family.
 Which meant that yes, we could eat almonds again.
 It also meant, that we MUST eat almonds again!
-You see, when your body fights a host of foods and considers them poison, the foods that were once an allergen, now tolerable, must be eaten at least three times a week.
-If not eaten, there is a risk of developing it as an allergen again.
-In addition to whole and slivered almonds, we eat almond butter and incorporate almond flour into many of our foods.
+When your body fights a host of foods and considers them poison, the foods that were once an allergen, now tolerable should be eaten regularly to avoid becoming an allergen.

-Since Aleena is allergic to all other tree nuts, we purchase our almonds from an almond only facility in an effort to minimize the risk of cross contamination.
+Since my daughter is allergic to all other tree nuts, we purchase our almonds from an almond only facility in an effort to minimize the risk of cross contamination with other nuts.
 Luckily, Barney Butter is one of the few facilities that offers a wide range of almond only products.
-I stock up and order online at http://www.barneybutter.com.
-We eat our way through most of our supply and store the rest in our freezer.
-We feel so incredibly grateful that a facility like Barney Butter exists.
-Our little monkey is grateful too, happily eating her way through anything almond related.

 I hope you enjoy this cake.
 It is visually pleasing and deliciously moist with jammy pockets of fig in every bite.
 Most important, it is very easy to make and perfectly acceptable to eat for breakfast/ brunch, dessert or as a snack with tea or coffee.